nettymaza/curated-deals-cli-gem/README.md

 # CuratedDeals
-This Ruby Gem includes a CLI that provides the user with a list of product categories; users can then select from this list to view specific items available for purchase on Amazon.com
+This Ruby Gem includes a CLI that provides the user with a list of product categories; users can then select from this list to view specific items available for purchase on Amazon's website.

 ## Installation
 Please make sure to install homebrew, follow instructions from this link https://docs.brew.sh/Installation.html

-Then install Google Chrome: chromedriver
+Then install chromedriver

-    $ brew install chromedriver
+`brew install chromedriver`

 To install gem: